The Inspector Cluzo: History

-Farming & Do It Yourself approach
+Farming & approach

-The duo runs a 15 hectare organic family farm in Gascony called "LOU CASSE" ('the oak' in the Gascon language).
+The duo runs a 15 hectare organic family farm in Gascony called "Lou Casse" ('the oak' in the Gascon language).
 The farm, which they bought in 2013, is self-sustaining.
 On the farm they produce organic wheat and organic corn with their own free seeds, raise gray geese and other plants and animals.
 While they consider farming their focus, they split their time between the farm and their work as musician-composers, spending six months on each.

-The duo work to apply the tenants of Agroecology on their farm and teach it to local kids and the greater public, for example by including lectures on the subject as the opening act for their concerts.
+The duo work to apply the tenets of agroecology on their farm and teach it to local children and the greater public, for example by including lectures on the subject as the opening act for their concerts.

-The duo, in music and farming, pursue the goal of being autonomous, independent, and ability to do all with what they have and by themselves.
-They manage their own label "F*ckthebassplayer Records", which, since 2012, acts as the distributor of the Ter a Terre records in France, also of their own making.
-Besides the farm, and their music, the duo manages, with family and trusted friends, on their own the concert bookings, publicity, recording, sales of their music and farm produce.
+The duo, in music and farming, pursue the goals of being autonomous and independent.
+They manage their own label F*ckthebassplayer Records, which, since 2012, has been the distributor of Ter a Terre records in France, also of their own making.
+Besides the farm and their music, the duo manages, with family and trusted friends, concert bookings, publicity, recording, sales of their music and farm produce.

 Musical style

-The "Les Inrockuptibles" when writing about their album "The French Bastards", called their style a fusion between funk rock and heavy metal, with a note that the band does not have a bass player.
-In the description of the same album Crossbeat also noted that the band's style is a fusion, at moments reminiscent of AC/DC and Led Zeppelin.
+Music magazine Les Inrockuptibles when writing about their album The French Bastards, called their style a fusion between funk rock and heavy metal, noting that the band does not have a bass player.
+Writing about the same album Crossbeat noted that the band's style is a fusion, at moments reminiscent of AC/DC and Led Zeppelin.
 In 2011, an article about the Art Rock festival described the duo's style as being funk'n'roll, somewhere between the Red Hot Chili Peppers and AC/DC.

-Their live performances are characterized as energetic, lively, accomplishing with just two musicians a large sound that transforms between blues-rock and hard-rock.
+Their live performances are characterized as energetic and lively, accomplishing with just two musicians a large sound that transforms between blues-rock and hard-rock.